 \section{Introduction and Background}

-Matrix decomposition has become a core technology in various fields, including statistics \citep{banerjee2014linear, gentle1998numerical}, optimization \citep{gill2021numerical}, clustering and classification \citep{li2009non, wang2013non, lu2021survey}, computer vision \citep{goel2020survey}, and recommender system \citep{symeonidis2016matrix}.
-Its significance stems from its integration into machine learning applications \citep{goodfellow2016deep, bishop2006pattern}.
-Machine learning algorithms, designed to uncover hidden patterns and relationships in data, often grapple with high-dimensional and complex datasets.
-Matrix decomposition techniques provide a way of reducing data dimensionality and representing it in a way that is easier for machine learning algorithms to process.
+Matrix decomposition has become a core technology across numerous fields, including statistics \citep{banerjee2014linear, gentle1998numerical}, optimization \citep{gill2021numerical}, clustering and classification \citep{li2009non, wang2013non, lu2021survey}, computer vision \citep{goel2020survey}, and recommender system \citep{symeonidis2016matrix}.
+Its importance stems largely from its integration into machine learning applications \citep{goodfellow2016deep, bishop2006pattern}.
+Machine learning algorithms are designed to uncover hidden patterns and relationships in data, yet they often face challenges when dealing with high-dimensional and complex datasets.
+Matrix decomposition techniques address this by reducing data dimensionality and representing it in a form that is more amenable to processing by machine learning models.

-Matrix decomposition algorithms such as QR decomposition, singular value decomposition (SVD), alternating least squares (ALS), and nonnegative matrix factorization (NMF) provide a way of breaking down a matrix into a smaller set of constituent matrices that represent the underlying structure of data.
-These decomposed matrices can be used as features for machine learning algorithms, which can then learn the patterns and relationships in the data more effectively.
-This process can also help reduce the noise and redundancy in the data, making it easier for the machine learning algorithms to identify important patterns and relationships.
+Algorithms such as QR decomposition, singular value decomposition (SVD), alternating least squares (ALS), and nonnegative matrix factorization (NMF) decompose a matrix into a smaller set of constituent matrices that capture the underlying structure of the data.
+These factor matrices can then serve as features for machine learning algorithms, enabling them to learn patterns and relationships more effectively.
+Additionally, this process helps reduce noise and redundancy in the data, making it easier to identify meaningful structures.

-On the other hand, matrix decomposition can be applied to a variety of matrix-based problems, such as collaborative filtering and link prediction \citep{marlin2003modeling, lim2007variational, mnih2007probabilistic, raiko2007principal, chen2009collaborative}: \begin{itemize} \item In the context of collaborative filtering, matrix decomposition can be used to uncover hidden patterns in user-item matrices.
-For example, given a matrix of user ratings for different items, matrix decomposition algorithms can be used to infer the latent user preferences and item attributes.
-These latent variables can then be used to predict the ratings for unseen items, aiding in personalized suggestions for users (e.g., articles, movies, or musics).
+Beyond feature extraction, matrix decomposition is widely applied to various matrix-based problems, such as collaborative filtering and link prediction \citep{marlin2003modeling, lim2007variational, mnih2007probabilistic, raiko2007principal, chen2009collaborative}: \begin{itemize} \item In collaborative filtering, matrix decomposition reveals latent patterns in user-item interaction matrices.
+For instance, given a matrix of user ratings for items, decomposition methods can infer latent user preferences and item attributes.
+These latent factors can then predict ratings for unseen items, enabling personalized recommendations (e.g., articles, movies, or music).

 \item In link prediction problems, matrix decomposition algorithms can be used to uncover hidden patterns in networks.
 For example, given a network of users and their connections, matrix decomposition methods can be used to infer latent user preferences, which can then be used to predict new links in the network. \end{itemize}